mayaahorton/hotspot-finder/README.md

 # hotspot-finder
-Code for cross-matching multifrequency synchrotron emission in radio jets
+Code for cross-matching multifrequency synchrotron emission in high-energy extragalactic jets using Euclid and LOFAR.